 At the same time, they carried through the militants' doctrine of distracting the enemy by setting fires in different locations and making him squander resources on security.
 For IS, "the enemy" is everybody who does not embrace it.
 The world is divided into Dawlat al-Islam, the State of Islam, and Dawlat al-Kufr, the State of Unbelief.

 Could it really challenge the global powers and hope to survive?
-Or can President Barack Obama fulfil his pledge to "degrade and ultimately destroy" IS?
+Or would President Barack Obama and his successor Donald Trump be able to fulfil Mr Obama's pledge to "degrade and ultimately destroy" the organisation?

-If there seems to be something apocalyptic about IS's "bring it on" defiance, that's because there is.
+If there seemed to be something apocalyptic about IS's "bring it on" defiance, that's because there was.